Sitecore/Sitecore.Demo.XmCloud.PlaySummit/docs/website.md

 See [Sitecore Content Serialization documentation](https://doc.sitecore.com/xp/en/developers/103/developer-tools/sitecore-content-serialization.html) for more information.

+### Serialized Sitecore Components

+The `\serialization` folder contains serialized Sitecore components, styles and datasources.
+The scrips that take care of the serialization are located at the root of the project.

+To push the serialized items to your Components library use the following command:
+.\componentspush.ps1 -libraryId _your_library_id_ -apiKey _your_api_key_

+To serialize any new changes to the repo use the following command:
+.\componentspull.ps1 -libraryId _your_library_id_ -apiKey _your_api_key_

 ### Sitecore Platform Project

 This Visual Studio / MSBuild project is used to deploy code and configuration to the main Sitecore platform roles, known as Content Management (CM).
 (This sample uses the XM Cloud container topology and thus only has a Standalone `cm`.)